SimSmolin/full_user_inf_to_csv/README.md

-# Redmine TimeEntry(timelog) CustomField addons plugin
+# Redmine full user information in .csv report

 This is Redmine plugin to add one feature.
 Added users custom fields to time_entry .csv report.